manojjsm/austerejs/README.md

 ## Strict mode is used everywhere.

-...
-And if you cannot use strict mode for some reason (for example, the strictly interpreted code fails to run in a targeted browser), provide a brief justification in your comments.
+If you can't use strict mode for some reason (for example, the strictly interpreted code fails to run in a targeted browser), provide a brief justification in your comments.
 Otherwise, the top of every file should look like this:

 ```js
 "use strict";